-Performance Contingent Restricted Share Units
+Performance Contingent Restricted Share Unit Plan

 On July 24, 2014, the Board of Directors established the Performance Contingent Restricted Share Unit Plan for officers and employees of the Corporation and its subsidiaries (the "PCRSU Plan").
 The PCRSU Plan was amended by the Board of Directors on July 1, 2014 and was amended effective on January 1, 2016, December 8, 2016 and December 23, 2016, respectively.
-The following is a description the current features of the PCRSU Plan:
+The following is a description of the PCRSU Plan: